RavinSG/obsidian-cyber/Security Frameworks.md

 Security frameworks are guidelines used for building plans to help mitigate risks and threats to data and privacy.
+Frameworks support organisations’ ability to adhere to compliance laws and regulations.

+For example, the healthcare industry uses frameworks to comply with the United States’ Health Insurance Portability and Accountability Act (HIPAA), which requires that medical professionals keep patient information safe.
 ### Purpose of security frameworks

 - Protection PII